AnWiercze/NanopoReaTA/README.md

 The table in this tab shows the number of mapped genes (minimap2), gene counts (featureCounts) and transcriptome (salmon) counts.
 The counts are provided for each sample, respectively.

 #### Read length distribution
-One can see the read length distributions for respective samples or selected conditions.
+One can see the read length distributions for respective samples and conditions.
 The read length information is extracted directly from the fastq files (passed_reads).

 #### Gene expression variability